 PharmaCielo Ltd Poised for Massive Gains In 2020

-PharmaCielo Ltd (OTCMKTS:PHCEF, CVE:PCLO) is one of the few, but increasing number of, cannabis producers that focuses on operations in Colombia.
+PharmaCielo Ltd (OTCMKTS:PHCEF, CVE:PCLO) is one of the few, but increasing number of, cannabis producers that focus on operations in Colombia.
 What sets PharmaCielo apart from the competition though, is its massive size and number of licenses.

 But investors need to ignore the white noise and look at PharmaCielo’s fundamentals.
 The company’s long-term growth potential is massive.